 Most outdoor people and bloggers want everyone to enjoy the outdoors, but please respect the places that you go walking, whether it is the local park or the countryside.

 Check the Scottish Outdoor Access Code for Scotland or the Countryside Code for England.
 Leave no trace of your visit so that you don’t spoil a day out for the next visitors.
 If you take a carrier bag out with you, it is easy to take your rubbish home with you after your walk.
 Simples.

 As walkers and outdoor people, many of us moan about litter, but the truth is that we are usually preaching to the converted.
 I chose to support this grass roots action to highlight how bad the problem is becoming and how we can help.

-Many small individual actions can make a big impact, so hopefully you will feel inspired to take a walk on your local turf.
-The proposed action is to complete a one hour local walk, collect plastic litter as you walk and tag KidsVPlastic or KidsAgainstPlastic with a note of how many pieces you collected at the end.
+Many small individual actions can make a big impact, so hopefully you will feel inspired to take a walk on your local patch.
+The action is to complete a one hour walk, collecting plastic litter as you walk and tag KidsVPlastic or KidsAgainstPlastic with a note of how many pieces you collected at the end.

 The problem in the Tyneside country park which I chose for my walk has become really dire, so hopefully these pictures will say more than words can.
 I didn’t see any bins on the route which was thronging with people on this busy Sunday.

 Thanks to Outdoor Bloggers UK and Kids V Plastics for suggesting this initiative which is aimed at raising awareness.